AlbertoElias/ml/week5/notes.md

 - First part of the equation: For each feature, we loop over the output nodes
 - Second part:
     - We loop over all the Thetas (one per layer except the output layer)
-    - We loop over the colums in the current matrix, which is equal to the number of nodes in our current layer, including the bias unit
+    - We loop over the columns in the current matrix, which is equal to the number of nodes in our current layer, including the bias unit
     - We loop over the rows in the current matrix, which is equal to the number of nodes in the next layer

 ## Backpropagation algorithm